JaviCervera/wiz3d/README.md

 # Micron
 Micron is a minimalist game engine licensed under the Zlib license.
 Its main features are:

+* OpenGL fixed pipeline graphics.
+* Allegro for window, input and audio management.
 * Lua scripting
-* OpenGL fixed pipeline graphics.
-* GLFW for window and input management.
-* OpenAL for audio.

 The core runtime has been written in pure C, with the goal of being easily portable to any platform.
 It has currently been tested on Windows, macOS and Linux.